uniqueumang/qrious-technical-tasks/README.md

 * My biggest issue here is thread exhausion.
 There is no Join but we keep on creating new threads.
 General preference would be to use Task.
 * Use `Interlocked.Increment()` to increment failed and send count.
 Both of this need to be ulong.

-MY asuumption is this class is a consumer which has reference to all queues.
+My asuumption is this class is a consumer which has reference to all queues.
 Someother oblect is constantly calling `SendNextEmail` like an infinite while loop.
+Generally I would implement producer-consumer pattern with Blocking Collection

 ## Ubiquity Technical Challenge

 Answer:
-12 digit Number: 123334444567 Prime Numbers: 313 563 811 863
+12 digit Number: 123334444567
+Prime Numbers: 313 563 811 863

 On my computer it takes 19ms to get that answer.
 Spec: AMD Ryzen 5 1600 & 32Gb of Ram.

 Algorithm:
 1) Find all 12-digit numbers which follows given rules.
 I use binary tree to generate such number.
-I found 8000 such numbers.
+I found ~8000 such numbers.
 2) Find prime factors of given 12 digit numbers.
 I only considered prime factors between 100 & 999.